davidsneighbour/blocks/bootstrap/README.md

-# DNB Blocks Bootstrap 5
+## DNB Blocks Bootstrap

-This is a Hugo theme component with helpers to create and add favicons to your website.
+This is a Hugo theme component with blocks to create a website based on Bootstrap 5.

-## Installing
+### Installation

 Enable modules in your own repository and add this module to your required modules in config.toml: